Miguel Praia

 Miguel Praia (born 2 March 1978) is a retired Portuguese motorcycle racer.
-He now works on the broadcast team for MotoGP in Portugal.
+He was the first Portuguese racer to participate full time in the Superbike World Championship.
+As of 2025, he is the director of the Algarve International Autodrome (AIA) Motor Club, which hosts the Portuguese MotoGP Grand Prix.

 Career

 Portuguese championships

 Praia was born in Portalegre, Portugal.
 His first race was in 1994 at the age of 16 on a Yamaha TZR50.
 In 1997 he rode a full championship for the first time, finishing 3rd overall riding a Yamaha TZR125.

-After the death of his brother Alberto Praia, he stopped racing, but returned in 1999 riding a Yamaha TZ125 in the Portuguese 125GP championship, finishing in 6th place.
+After the death of his brother Alberto, Praia stopped racing, but returned in 1999 riding a Yamaha TZ125 in the Portuguese 125GP championship, finishing in 6th place.

-In 2000, Praia had a good year in the newly-established Aprilia Challenge 125cc, ending most races in 1st place and setting several lap records, but a jury decision in the last round placed him in 2nd position overall.
+In 2000, Praia had a good year in the newly established Aprilia Challenge 125cc, ending most races in 1st place and setting several lap records, but a jury decision in the last round placed him in 2nd position overall.

 In 2001, Praia moved up into the 600cc category.
 He finished in 8th position in Troféu Honda CBR600RR.

 After a not outstanding year in a supersport class, 2002 was Praia's breakout year.
 He set new lap records in most rounds, and became champion for Troféu Honda CBR600RR 2002.
 In 2003 he repeated this achievement, winning the champion's title for Troféu Honda CBR600RR again.

-In 2005, at the end of the Portuguese Stocksport 1000 championship, he entered the Superbike World Championship, winning the last two races on a Honda CBR1000RR he had never ridden before.
+In 2005, at the end of the Portuguese Stocksport 1000 championship, Praia entered the Superbike World Championship, winning the last two races on a Honda CBR1000RR he had never ridden before.

 European championships

-In an attempt to get more and better experience from an international competition, in 2002 and 2003 Miguel Praia raced in European Supersport Championship, as the highest-performing Portuguese racer.
+In an attempt to get more and better experience from an international competition, in 2002 and 2003, Praia raced in European Supersport Championship, as the highest-performing Portuguese racer.